nollenr/AZURE-Terraform-CRDB-Module/README.md

  - haproxy VM - the proxy will be configured to connect to the cluster
  - app VM - application node that includes software for a multi-region demo

-Security Notes
+## Security Notes
-firewalld has been disabled on all nodes (cluster, haproxy and app).
-A security group is created and assigned with ports 22, 8080 and 26257 opened to a single IP address.
+- `firewalld` has been disabled on all nodes (cluster, haproxy and app).
+- A security group is created and assigned with ports 22, 8080 and 26257 opened to a single IP address.
+The address is configurable as an input variable (my-ip-address)

+## Using the Terraform HCL
 To use the HCL, you will need to define an Azure SSH Key -- that will be used for all VMs created to provide SSH access.

 ### Run this Terraform Script